 About ten years later, the Day-Date president made its debut, another one of Rolex’s most popular watch models.
 This watch tells the time but also tells the date as well as the day.
 This feature makes the watch a staple among those who like to show off their status of personal success.

-In the 1950s, Rolex released some of its greatest and best tool watches ever ranging from the Explore to the Submariner to the GMT-Master.
+In the 1950s, Rolex released some of its greatest and best tool watches ever ranging from the Explorer to the Submariner to the GMT-Master.

 All that said, research and statistics from Rolex watch sales from 2016 to 2018 show that the Datejust is the best selling Rolex watch of all its watch models.
 Well, this is only expected as the Datejust is about the most Rolex watch of all the Rolex watch models.
 Plus, it is Rolex’s flagship model, after all.
 The watch does a good job of bringing the compromise between luxury and practicality.